JackDanger/human_codes/README.txt

 == DESCRIPTION:

-Convert integers to short, human-scannable alphanumeric strings (A-Za-z0-9) and back.
+Convert integers to short, human-scannable alphanumeric strings (skipping 'l', '1', 'o', '0', etc.) and back.

 Unlike the code behind url shorteners, this supports case-insensitive conversion and omits letters and numbers that are difficult to distinguish by sight (like 'l' and '1')